R0h1th-1DD4E2/Gesture-Control/README.md

 ```bash
 pip install -r requirements.txt
 ```
+3. **Setup:** Store your `Groq` api key in an `.env` file.

-3. **Run the Application:** Launch the application by executing the main Python script:
+4. **Run the Application:** Launch the application by executing the main Python script:

 ```bash
 python controller.py
 ```
+The above command can also be given with an argument consisting of IP of the bot, only if the bot is connected to the other network other than your laptop's hotspot.

-4. **Choose Control Mode:** Follow the on-screen instructions to select your preferred control mode (hand gesture or keyboard control or voice control) and start controlling the robot.
+5. **Choose Control Mode:** Follow the on-screen instructions to select your preferred control mode (hand gesture or keyboard control) and start controlling the robot.

+6. **Voice Control:** Run `voiceController.py` with or without the the IP of the the bot as argument to cnnect the bot and control it.